This post was last updated on October 7th, 2022 at 12:59 pm.

 It’s Spring!
 And a person’s thoughts turn to…. quarterly donation statements?
 OK, maybe that’s not how you would finish the sentence, but it is a timely topic for several reasons, and reaching the end of a financial quarter is just one of them.

 Why send out quarterly statements?
-While you are not required by the IRS to provide quarterly contribution statements, doing so affords you an opportunity to connect with your contributors more often.
+While you are not required by the IRS to provide quarterly donation statements, doing so affords you an opportunity to connect with your donors more often.
 In reality, most of them aren’t likely to spend a lot of time thinking about what they have pledged or given.
-More frequent contact gives you the opportunity to not only be a little more top-of-mind with your contributors when it comes to their financial planning; you can also give them a visual reminder that helps them stay on-track with their giving over the entire year.
+More frequent contact gives you the opportunity to not only be a little more top-of-mind with your donors when it comes to their financial planning; you can also give them a visual reminder that helps them stay on-track with their giving over the entire year.

-The contribution statement generator in IconCMO not only makes it easy for you to generate statements for your contributors, it can even help save postage dollars when you use one of the email options for those who elect to receive statements electronically.
-When you use this feature, be sure to first access the Email Maintenance area of the system and select all contributors who wish to receive their statements via email.
+The donation statement generator in IconCMO not only makes it easy for you to generate statements for your donors, it can even help save postage dollars when you use one of the email options for those who elect to receive statements electronically.
+When you use this feature, you will want to go to donor numbers, then select all donors who wish to receive their statements via email illustrated below.

 Send those quarterly statements and take advantage of the opportunities they afford.

 And while you’re at it, you may want to step outside and take advantage of some of the opportunities the great outdoors afford as well.